 Our school offers to the community a study well-suited for personal growth, self defense and physical fitness: the non-competitive Japanese martial art of Aikido.
 The club began almost 40 years ago and includes two sixth-degree black belts.

-In Aikido students practice capturing and redirecting an attacker’s energy to stop the attack, in a way that neutralizes but does not injure the attacker.
+In Aikido, students practice redirecting an attacker’s energy in a way that stops but does not injure the attacker.
 It is accessible to most ages.

 The Shuwakan Dojo has promoted more than 100 black belt students since 1987.
-As part of its mission to help protect the individual and enhance the community.
+Our daily goal, however, is incremental progress: personal growth, fitness and self defense.
 Its teachers have always been volunteers without pay.
 The school has always operated without student contracts.

 Three Japanese kangi characters combine to create the word Aikido: